JAlcocerT/JAlcocerT/content/blog/dev-cool-apis.md

 - **Use Cases:** Commonly used for market research, price comparisons, lead generation, competitor analysis, and business intelligence tasks.
 - **Cons:** Struggles with sites heavily reliant on JavaScript frameworks (React, Angular, Vue), advanced anti-scraping techniques, and complex authentication flows.
 There might be occasional issues with templates breaking if webstes update their structure and with heavy-duty workflows being slow or prone to minor glitches.

-Overall, Octoparse is ideal for non-programmers and small businesses needing rapid data extraction from the web without building custom scrapers, but mission-critical scraping or heavy automation is sometimes better handled with custom-coded solutions or other advanced tools.

 {{< /details >}}

+Octoparse is ideal for non-programmers and small businesses needing rapid data extraction from the web without building custom scrapers, but mission-critical scraping or heavy automation is sometimes better handled with custom-coded solutions or other advanced tools.

 2. **ZenRows** is an advanced web scraping SaaS platform focused on making large-scale data extraction from difficult, protected websites easier for developers and businesses.